Modular abelian varieties over number fields: -abelian varieties

 Moreover, if $[c_B]=\Inf([c])$ for some cocycle class $[c]\in H^2(K/\Q,F^*)$, then there exists such a variety $B_0/K$ such that $[c_{B_0/K}]=[c]$. \end{proposition}

-\begin{proof} Since the image of the inflation lies in the kernel of the restriction, by the proposition~\ref{proposition-cB-restriction} we can suppose that $B$ and all of its endomorphisms are defined over $K$.
+\begin{proof} Since the image of the inflation lies in the kernel of the restriction, by Proposition~\ref{proposition-cB-restriction} we can suppose that $B$ and all of its endomorphisms are defined over $K$.

 Assume that $[c_B]=\Inf([c])$.
-Modifying the $2$-cocycle $c$ by a coboundary we can assume that it is normalized, i.e. takes the value $c(1,1)=1$, and as a consequence of the cocycle condition this implies that also $c(s,1)=c(1,s)=1$ for every $s\in\Gal(K/\Q)$.
-Moreover, by changing the choice of compatible isogenies between conjugates of $B$ used in (\ref{definition-c_B}) to define $c_B$, we can also suppose that $\inf(c)$ coincides with the cocycle $c_B$.
+Modifying the $2$-cocycle $c$ by a coboundary we can assume that it is normalized, i.e., takes the value $c(1,1)=1$, and as a consequence of the cocycle condition this implies that also $c(s,1)=c(1,s)=1$ for every $s\in\Gal(K/\Q)$.
+Moreover, by changing the choice of isogenies compatible with $\End(B)$ used in \eqref{definition-c_B} to define $c_B$, we can also suppose that $\inf(c)$ coincides with the cocycle $c_B$.
 This implies that $c_B(\sigma,\tau)=1$ whenever $\sigma$ or $\tau$ belong to the subgroup $ G_K$.
-It follows that the map $\sigma\mapsto\mu_\sigma$ is a one-cocycle of the group $G_K$ with values in the group $\Aut(B)$, viewed as a module with the natural Galois action of $G_K$, which is in fact the trivial action since all the elements of $\End(B)$ are defined over $K$.
+It follows that the map $\sigma\mapsto\mu_\sigma$ is a one-cocycle on the group $G_K$ with values in the group $\Aut(B)$, viewed as a module with the natural Galois action of $G_K$, which is in fact the trivial action since all the elements of $\End(B)$ are defined over $K$.

 Let $B_0$ be the twist of $B$ by this one-cocycle: it is an abelian variety $B_0$ defined over $K$ together with an isogeny $\kappa\colon B\to B_0$ such that $\mu_\sigma=\kappa^{-1}\circ{^\sigma \kappa}$ for all $\sigma\in G_K$.
 We will see that this variety satisfies the conditions of the proposition.